dhruvjimulia-sys/storyteller/README.md

 # Storyteller

 Storyteller is a Turing-complete, dynamically-typed  programming language, designed to make your code look like rich, emotional narrative.
-Gone are the days of dry and sterile syntax.
+Gone are the days of dry, sterile syntax.
 With Storyteller, your programs will start brimming with life.

 ### Why Learn Storyteller?